There will be no graded quiz next week.

 $ args.sh $PATH 1 args: [/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/usr/lib/oracle/12.1/client64/bin:/home/ghoffman/bin/shell:/home/ghoffman/bin/python/umb:/home/ghoffman/bin:/home/ghoffman/bin/shell:/home/ghoffman/bin/python/umb] $ IFS=: $ args.sh $PATH 15 args: [/usr/local/sbin] [/usr/local/bin] [/usr/sbin] [/usr/bin] [/sbin] [/bin] [/usr/games] [/usr/local/games] [/snap/bin] [/usr/lib/oracle/12.1/client64/bin] [/home/ghoffman/bin/shell] [/home/ghoffman/bin/python/umb] [/home/ghoffman/bin] [/home/ghoffman/bin/shell] [/home/ghoffman/bin/python/umb]

-performs pathname expansionbash
+bash performs pathname expansionbash performs

 process substitution